martaarozarena/KSchool-Master-Final-Project/README.md

 * **Deployment**: using `Google Cloud` compute engine, which also runs daily scripts to update data and models with last observed date.
 Public url: [Live demo](http://34.78.90.249:8501/)

 ## Notebooks and .py files description
 For the purpose of evaluating this project, there are two main notebooks where the core work can be seen (including graphs).
-But for the purpose of running the entire project, it can all be done by running 3 commands (explained in detailed in the following section).
+But for the purpose of running the entire project, it can all be done by running 3 commands (explained in detailed in the sections below).

 The two main **notebooks** are:
 1. [01_endog_exog_series.ipynb](https://github.com/martaarozarena/KSchool-Master-Final-Project/blob/master/01_endog_exog_series.ipynb): Here the four data sources used are downloaded, cleaned and processed